Frequently Asked Questions

 We will do our best.
 We love to help people find information that they are looking for.
 Feel free to send us a note, and the appropriate staff member will contact you, usually within 48 hours.

 You can also feel free to search our collections through our online collection interface.
 This will give you a good starting point to see what we might have.

-The mission of Robert and Elizabeth Dole Archive and Special Collections at the Dole Institute of Politics is to collect, preserve, and promote unique materials documenting the life of Senator Robert Dole, subject areas designated as relevant to his life and career, and materials documenting the activity and history of the Dole Institute of Politics.
+The mission of Robert and Elizabeth Dole Archive and Special Collections at the Dole Institute of Politics is to collect, preserve, and promote unique materials documenting the life of Senator Robert Dole and Senator Elizabeth Dole, subject areas designated as relevant to their lives and careers, and materials documenting the activity and history of the Dole Institute of Politics.